nicholflowers/Caffeine-Consumption-Health-Patterns/README.md

 ### 🔹 Usability Study

-Twelve user interviews (three per team member) generated 41 feedback items, which were prioritized with the MoSCoW framework to separate the must-fix issues from lower-priority refinements.
+Twelve user interviews generated 41 feedback items, which were prioritized with the MoSCoW framework to separate the must-fix issues from lower-priority refinements.

 ### 🔹 Iteration 3: Usability-Driven Refinements